Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

 Are you a newbie to z/OS?
-Do you find the verbosity of ISPF or Zowe CLI time consuming.
+Do you find the verbosity of ISPF or Zowe CLI time-consuming?
 Try this little app!

+This app provides a client Linux like shell to manipulate members and datasets on your z/OS backend.

 ## Demo shows most of the common commands functionality:

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/main-demo.gif)